schories/cuno/README.md

 ## How to use
 1. Login to your WonderCMS website.
 2. Click "Settings" and click "Themes".
-3. Find theme in the list and click "install".
+3. Add Repo.
+4. Find Theme.
-4. In the "General" tab, select theme to activate it.
+5. In the "General" tab, select theme to activate it.